wp-plugins/democracy-poll/readme.txt

 == Changelog ==
+= 4.7.3 =
+* Added: Custom front-end localisation - as single settings page.
+Now you can translate all phrases of Poll theme as you like.

 = 4.7.2 =
 * Change: in main js cache result/vote view was setted with animation.
 Now it sets without animation & so the view change invisible for users.
 Also, fix with democracy wrap block height set, now it's sets on "load" action, but not "document.ready".
 * Change: "block.css" theme improvements for better design.